 Indeed, that is way more holistic.
 To develop a business model companies need to create value for several stakeholders.
 Thus, a business model it is about what makes users go back to your app, service or product.
 It is about how businesses can get value from your solution.
 It is about how suppliers grow their business through it.

 A business model is all those things together.
-In short, when those pieces come together, that is when you can really say to have a business model.
+In short, when those pieces come together, that is when you can say to have a business model.

 What are the primary components of a business model?